slgrobotics/robots_bringup/Docs/ROS-Jazzy/README.md

 colcon build
 ```
 The `colcon build` command will place all necessary files in the `~/robot_ws/install` directory, and all robots
 will be ready to run - in sim or [for real](https://github.com/slgrobotics/robots_bringup/tree/main/Docs/Dragger#run-the-robot-on-board-raspberry-5-8gb).

 If all goes well, we can now:
-1. Use**Note:** as of *October 2025* Plucky is retired.
-The code works, but will not be updated.
-Use [Seggy](https://github.com/slgrobotics/robots_bringup/tree/main/Docs/Seggy) as a template from now on.

- joystick to control the robots - simulated or physical.
+1. Use joystick to control the robots - simulated or physical.
 2. Run any robot in Gazebo with RViz to monitor simulated robot.
 3. Run RViz alone to monitor a physical robot.

 ## Bringing up robot simulation in Gazebo

 Once the *articubot_one* package is built on the Desktop machine, we can run simulation in Gazebo.
 ```
 source /opt/ros/${ROS_DISTRO}/setup.bash
 cd ~/robot_ws